1098-T Questions

 1

-Michigan Tech is required by IRS Section 1.65050S-1 to send Form 1098-T to students who were enrolled in courses for the calendar year and who had qualified tuition and required fees billed during the calendar year.
+Michigan Tech is required by IRS Section 1.65050S-1 to make Form 1098-T available to students who were enrolled in courses for the calendar year and who had qualified tuition and required fees billed during the calendar year.
 The form is used to assist the IRS and students in determining eligibility for education-related benefits.

 2